wassy310/MJ_Robocon_2023_Okinawa_Miya/README.md

 # MJ_Robocon_2023_Okinawa
 ## Overview
-This program was used at the MJ Robocon.
+This program was used at the MJ Robocon 2023.
 Manual robots only.

 ## Getting Started